2018-DEV-073/tennis-kata/README.md

 If a player wins, you can press the button that will replace the player's buttons to play a new game.

-Some integration tests have been done.
+Some unit tests have been done.
 You can run all of them clicking on the Play sign on the class name level.